vmware-tanzu/tanzu-plugin-runtime/component/README.md

 ## Output Writer Component

 This package provides a way to write output to different formats.
-It defines the `OutputWriter` interface which consists of `SetKeys`, `AddRow`, and `Render` methods.
+It defines the `OutputWriter` interface which consists of `SetKeys`, `MarkDynamicKeys`, `AddRow`, and `Render` methods.

 ### How to use